-In today’s study, you will see the results of a large-scale investigation we did into AMP.
+In today’s study, you will see the results of a large-scale investigation we did into Google’s Accelerated Mobile Pages (AMP).
 I set out to learn as much as I could by speaking with 10 different companies about their experiences with AMP.
 These were all companies that had released an AMP implementation on a major section, or nearly all, of their pages.

 The TL;DR, for those of you who want to avoid diving into all the details, is that for companies that followed through with a complete implementation of AMP, pretty much all had good to very strong results.
 However, how I’m defining a “complete implementation” might not be what you expect (you’ll have to read on to see what I’m talking about).